 This agenda item first focuses on your stakeholder relations before considering the long-term matter of helping make your company a respected institution.

-6 tips for scheduling like a boss
+6 tips for managing your time like a CEO

 1. Own your schedule, and don’t let people arrange meetings for you via online calendars.

 2. Organize your time, not your work.